-Why You Should Join Key Club?
+Why You Should Join Key Club

 Key Club is an international organization that is led by students and that provides members with opportunities to provide service to the community and school, build character and increase visibility, develop leadership and friendship and improve academic achievement.

 Key Club gives high school students the opportunity to volunteer for what they believe in while making an impact in their own lives.
-The Key Club is a product of the Kiwanis Organization, and it gives students who are too young to join Kiwanis, a chance to provide their own community service while working with the Kiwanis.
+The organization is also a product of the Kiwanis Organization, and it gives students who are too young to join Kiwanis, a chance to provide their own community service while working with the Kiwanis.
 There are more opportunities for those who are younger, which will be explained further in this article.

 It allows students all over the world to learn to participate in community service and volunteering on their own, making them into independent self-starting leaders while giving them teamwork experience.
 Key Club members’ students make a positive impact as they serve and work with others in their schools and communities.
-Each Key Club member must be willing to commit at least 50 hours of volunteer work per year to their home, school, and community.
+Each member must be willing to commit at least 50 hours of volunteer work per year to their home, school, and community.

 Key Club is a growing organization with a global reach.
 With 1000s of clubs in more than 38 countries, the impact of Key Club members can be felt all over the world, it’s a great opportunity for international students as well.